AndypSheridan/battleships-1977/README.md

 ​
 #### **Site Aims:**
-* To offer a simple yet challenging experience to the user.
+* To offer the user a smooth and bug free version of a classic game with a slightly different twist.
 * To provide a clean and simple interface for the user.
-* To offer SFX and music based on the user's choice.
+* To provide clear and simple instructions and a win condition.
-* To offer the user the option of saving their high score, or to clear the current list.
+* To provide consistent well-written Python code to ensure the game operates as expected.
-* To provide an interesting background to the canvas and game page with minimal distraction.
+* To provide an interesting and entertaining Star Wars-based version of the game.

 ​​
 #### **Wireframes:**